getsentry/eng-pipes/README.md

 ## Testing your changes

+NOTE: This steps will cover more aspects overtime.
+For now it focuses on testing Slack/Github changes.

 You need to set up:

 - Set up [Ngrok](https://ngrok.io/) to redirect calls to your localhost
   - `ngrok http 3000` --> Grab the URL ngrok gives you (e.g. `https://6a88fe29c5cc.ngrok.io`)
+- Create a new Slack workspace from the Slack app (e.g. `Sentry (testing)`)
+- Create a [new Slack App](https://api.slack.com/apps?new_app=1) that matches the settings of the production bot
+  - The prompt will ask you to associate to a workspace (use the new workspace)
+- Follow the steps of "Development & tests" to get the server running
+  - It will fail since you don't yet have all the env variables defined
+- Load the production Slack app side-by-side with your Slack app and make the settings match
+  - Use https:// instead of http:// when adding URL callbacks
+  - You will need to add information to your `.env` file and reload your server (for the new env vars to apply)
+  - You will have to work back and forth until you figure it out
+  - You need to make changes in:
+    - Basic Information
+    - App Home
+    - Interactivity & Shortcuts
+    - OAuth & Permissions
+      - You might not need to all the same scopes depending on what you're testing
+    - Event Subscriptions
+- On your new Slack workspace begin a conversation with the bot
+  - You should see your localhost app respond with 200 status code
-- Configure a Sentry fork and add webhooks
+- Configure your Github Sentry fork
   - Create a webhook to your ngrok tunnel with the GH route (e.g. `https://6a88fe29c5cc.ngrok.io/metrics/github/events`)
+    - Notify on every event
   - Make sure to choose `application/json` instead of `application/x-www-form-urlencoded`
-  - Place the webhook secret in your `.env`
+  - Place the `GH_WEBHOOK_SECRET` in your `.env`
-- Follow the steps of "Development & tests" to get the server running even if you don't
-- Grab the Slack production credentials and place them in your `.env`
-  - TODO: Maybe we should have a `(Staging) Sentry bot` to test locally
-  - TODO: Verify if the SLACK_BOT_USER_ACCESS_TOKEN is the same as "Client ID"
+  - Push to your fork and see events coming in

-NOTE: ngrok gives you a [localhost interface](http://127.0.0.1:4040/inspect/http) to see events coming and to replay them
+NOTE: ngrok gives you a [localhost interface](http://127.0.0.1:4040/inspect/http) to see events coming and to replay them.
 NOTE: Github let's you see web hooks events it recently delivered and even redeliver them if needed.

-For each service you want to test

 ## Development & tests